Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Experiments and Results

-All experiments were implemented in Python with \texttt{tensorflow/keras}.
-Outputs were stored in DataFrames and logged to CSVs to ensure reproducibility.
-Training employed Adamax with an exponential learning‑rate schedule, early stopping, and checkpointing.
-Crucially, reproducibility is anchored by the nested cross‑validation channel selection routine (Algorithm~\ref{alg:ncv}), which formalizes how channels are chosen and evaluated across folds.
-Readers are referred to Algorithm~\ref{alg:ncv} for the full specification.
+\paragraph{Implementation and Reproducibility} All experiments were implemented in Python using \texttt{tensorflow/keras}, with results logged to CSVs for reproducibility.
+Training used Adamax with exponential decay, early stopping, and checkpointing.
+Reproducibility is ensured by the nested cross‑validation channel‑selection procedure (Algorithm~\ref{alg:ncv}), which governs principled channel selection evaluation across folds reducing the feature set; see Algorithm~\ref{alg:ncv} and \textbf{https://github.com/USD-AI-ResearchLab/Nested-Channel-Selection} for the full specification and GitHub repository.